Skip to content

 Can I choose which pager to use for command output?

 Yes, you can specify a custom pager using the PAGER environment variable.
-If the variable isn’t set, the STACKIT CLI will use less as the default pager.
+If the variable isn’t set, the STACKIT CLI uses less as the default pager.

 Why are some services in beta state?